bensu/zig-csv/README.md

 - [cpp/csv-parser](https://github.com/vincentlaucsb/csv-parser)
 - [java/csv-benchmark](https://github.com/skjolber/csv-benchmark)

-Thank you to these author's for compiling the benchmarks.
+Thank you to these authors for compiling the benchmarks!

-> **Notice**: You will not be able to run these benchmarks without the data files which I didn't include in the repo (for size reasons).
-> TODO: add a git submodule.

 After running those benchmarks in my computer, this library is on par or slightly better than [rust-csv](https://github.com/BurntSushi/rust-csv) and [cpp/csv-parser](https://github.com/vincentlaucsb/csv-parser) and around 2x faster than the Java libraries (which makes sense because in zig it is possible to avoid a lot of allocations relative to Java).
 You can find more info in the [benchmarks documentation](/docs/benchmarks.md).